-- Oct 5: Mongolian Hot Pot for David’s birthday.
+- Oct 5: Mongolian Hot Pot for a friend’s birthday.
 I’d been meaning to try this place for years, and it did not disappoint.
 As soon as I entered, the smell of the steam from dozens of tableside broth pots smacked me right in the face.
 Our group had three different hot pots, and we ordered, and ordered, and ordered, and had our broth pots repeatedly refilled.
 We dunked bok choy, dumplings, raw beef, raw lamb, tofu, octopus, wood-ear mushrooms, sprouts, egg noodles, and about 10 other things into the broth, cooking them quickly and devouring them.
 It was awesome.

 - Oct 10: Thanksgiving.
 Turkey, stuffing, mashed potatoes, green salad, potato salad, charcuterie, gravy, green beans and cauliflower, squash risotto, cranberry sauce, broccoli cheez-it casserole, spicy roasted pumpkin and squash, creamed corn, mulled wine, 2 pumpkin pies, 1 lemon meringue pie, 1 chocolate tart, and butter tart pan squares.
 Our group of 25 people played a very silly pictionary/broken telephone-style game between dinner and dessert, and I rolled home happy.